Imagine living with a persistent cough that defies explanation, lasting not just for a few weeks, but for months or even years.

 Long term cough and medication

-Certain medications, such as angiotensin-converting enzyme inhibitors and angiotensin receptor blockers used for heart failure, are known to cause chronic cough as a side effect.
+Certain medications, such as angiotensin-converting enzyme inhibitors and angiotensin receptor blockers used for heart failure, are known to cause chronic cough.

 Allergies and the coughing dilemma